SergeMerzliakov/go-weather-server/README.md

 # Configuration

-There are two kinds of configuration - non-sensitive and sensitive
+There are two kinds of configuration - non-sensitive and sensitive.

 ### Non-Sensitive Configuration
 These are stored as Json files in the directory and include things which COULD be stored in source control or something similar